Marine Stress and Ocean Health Intern

 - Highly self-motivated and able to complete tasks independently following training.
 Learns quickly.

 - Follows directions carefully to perform tasks consistently.
 Accepts guidance and directions when given.

 - Very comfortable working with computers: navigating software programs and online search engines.
 Experience with Endnote software (or other citation program) is helpful, but not required.

 - Experience with reading or preparing scientific publications preferred.

 - Excellent interpersonal and communication skills, positive attitude about hard work.

 At the Anderson Cabot Center for Ocean Life, we apply innovative, science-based solutions to combat the unprecedented threat to our oceans represented by climate change and other human activities.
 Specifically, the Marine Stress and Ocean Health Team (part of the Anderson Cabot Center for Ocean Life) conducts research on the endocrinology (study of hormones) and health of marine species (including whales, seals, manatees, and sea turtles).
 The health of marine wildlife is a barometer of the health of the oceans, which sustain all life on this planet.
 Decline in the health of animals living in the oceans is an early warning system for issues that will ultimately affect human health and well-being.
 The Ocean Health and Marine Stress Program takes an integrated approach to marine wildlife health with an emphasis on understanding the impacts of human activities on marine species and habitats.
 Using innovative methods, we pioneered the field of health assessment for free-swimming large whales, including hormones, biotoxins, disease, genetics, and visual health metrics.
 Our goal is to understand, quantify, and reduce the consequences of human activities on the health of marine species and ecosystems.

-For Fall 2018: Applications will open in June.
+For Winter 2018: Applications will open in September.